mta-slipe/Slipe-WPF/README.md

 First you will need to add the SlipeWPF module to your project, you can do this with: `slipe import-module https://mta-slipe.com/downloads/SlipeWPF.zip`

+Once you've imported the module to your project you can create a new WPF project (.NET Core) project in your solution.
+If you wish to use the graphical WPF editor make sure you're running the Visual Studio 2019 **Preview version**.

+Once you've added your project you need to add it to your `.slipe` file.  you can do this with `slipe add-project` or manually by modifying the `.slipe` file (It's a json file).
+Once you've added the project will need to manually modify the `.slipe` file to add `"BlockEntryPoint": true` to the project in the `"compileTargets"` part of the slipe file.
+An example for this setup can be found in [our sample login resource](https://github.com/mta-slipe/slipe-login)

 ## Compiling

-When compiling the Slipe WPF module it's important to include the `-generated` option in the compile command.
+When compiling a WPF project with slipe it's important to include the `-generated` option in the compile command.
 Otherwise generated `.g.cs` will not be included.
 For example:
 `slipe compile -module SlipeWPF -client-only -generated`

-Also, you will need to to mark your WPF project project as `"BlockEntryPoint": true` in your `.slipe` file.

 ## What's implemented
 Since WPF as a library is huge we have not implemented every single control and method, or even every approach to the frameorok.